nuxt/docs/de/faq/netlify-deployment.md

 > Optionally, you can add additional ENV variables via the _"Advanced"_ button.
 These can be helpful for swapping in alternative API credentials and so on.
 Netlify also provides a [default ENV variables](https://www.netlify.com/docs/build-settings/#build-environment-variables) which can be read by your Nuxt.js application at build time.

 Click _"Deploy site"_ to immediately trigger a deploy.
-Your Netlify site will be assigned a random URL and deployed using the `nuxt generate` command.
+Your Netlify site will be assigned a random URL and deployed using the `nuxt build && nuxt export`(v2.13) or `nuxt generate`(v2.12) command.

 Voilà!
 Your Nuxt.js application is now hosted on Netlify!